Tag Archives: Norwegian

 Flier protesting arrests of Finnestad and fellow IWW member Adolph Errson

-Born 1896, Stavanger, Norway.
+Born 1894, Stavanger, Norway.
 Laborer.
 Migrated to US 1910.
 Joined IWW in Los Angeles, 1916; 1918 secretary of Minneapolis IWW branch.
 Arrested Seattle, October 1918.
 Deported March 1919.
 In Norway, immediately joined the Norsk Syndikalistik Federation (Norwegian Syndicalist Federation) and the anarchist Norges Ungsocialistiske Forbund (Norwegian Youth’s Socialist League), and lectured “on conditions in the United States.”
-No further information found.
+August 1920 immigrated to Canada.
+At some point prior to 1951 he illegally returned to the US and gained US citizenship.
+Died Portland, Oregon, 1974.

 INS file 54517/68